dennisk23/PDF-TSR/README.md

 # Table structure recognition in academic papers

-This project is based on an earlier project by Rink Stiekema https://github.com/rinkstiekema/PDF-Table-Structure-Recognition-using-deep-learning.
+This project is built upon an earlier project by Rink Stiekema https://github.com/rinkstiekema/PDF-Table-Structure-Recognition-using-deep-learning.
 It contains a pipeline that takes a folder of PDF files (academic papers) as input and outputs CSV files of tables.

 ## Getting Started